necaris/python3-openid/README.md

 # GETTING STARTED

+The library should follow the existing `python-openid` API as closely as possible.

+*NOTE*: documentation will be auto-generated as soon as I can figure out how to update the documentation tools.

-The examples directory includes an example server and consumer implementation.
-See the README file in that directory for more information on running the examples. *NOTE* this may be out of date.
+*NOTE*: The examples directory includes an example server and consumer implementation.
+See the README file in that directory for more information on running the examples.

-The library should follow the existing `python-openid` API as closely as possible -- documentation will be auto-generated as soon as I can figure out how to update the documentation tools.

 # LOGGING